BoldingBruggeman/neccton-fabm/README.md

 * We will work a lot in command line terminals.
 If you are working on Windows, you can open one with the "Command Prompt" (click the Start button and type `cmd`).

+# Recent changes

+* 2023-06-23: also install scipy (to do so separately: `conda install scipy -c conda-forge`)
+* 2023-06-22: added info on installing MIZER

 # Installation

 ## Start from an empty directory